Qurbaan Hua: Plot

 Later, everyone in Neel's house learns that Chahat is a Muslim.
-Gazala takes Chahat away and plans to marry Rehmat, an older man, who told her that he would help in her political career, whereas Vyas Ji decides to have Neel marry Kashmira.
+Gazala takes Chahat away and plans to marry Rehmat, an older man, who tells her that he would help in her political career, whereas Vyas Ji decides to have Neel marry Kashmira.
 At Chahat's wedding, Neel escapes and tries to stop it but is beaten up by Gazala's goons and left to die but is saved by some men.
 Elsewhere, Chahat pretends to have consumed poison.
 Zubeida Baig, Chahat's Badi Ammi (paternal grandmother), comes.
 She plans to stay there till Chahat gets married, unaware of Gazala's evil intentions.
 On her father's telling, Chahat decides to run away but is stopped by Neel, disguised as a Muslim man.
 He introduces himself as Qasim, and Zubeida gives him the job of Chahat's bodyguard.
 Later they marry, but Vyas Ji refuses to accept Chahat as his daughter-in-law.
-The rest of the story forms whether Vyas Ji will accept Chahat or continue troubling her and Neel.
+The rest of the story goes to show as to whether Vyas Ji will accept Chahat or continue troubling her and Neel.

 Chahat becomes pregnant with Neel's child.
 She wears a bomb coat and falls in the river to make Neel believe she died.
 After months, Neel sees Chahat in labour and thinks she deceived him as he sees Sahil calling himself Chahat's husband.
 Actually, Sahil saved Chahat, and he stayed all these months with Chahat during her pregnancy.
 Chahat is rushed to the hospital and gives birth to twins - a girl and a boy.
 Neel takes the newborn boy when he sees Sahil selling the baby to someone.